 When you start a free trial, you’ll be able to download the full Private Internet Access client and access the full range of servers.
 Here are some of the key features on offer which sets PIA apart:

-- Over 3,200 servers in 33 countries – while the bulk of PIA’s servers are based in the USA, the company has a genuinely global footprint, offering great services for travelers and those who want to route their traffic through distant regions.
+- Over 3300 servers in 46 countries.
+While the bulk of PIA’s servers are based in the USA, the company has a genuinely global footprint, offering great services for travelers and those who want to route their traffic through distant regions.

-- Wide client choice – pick a client for Windows, macOS, Linux, Android phones, or iOS (or a mixture of all five).
+- Wide client choice.
+Pick an app for Windows, macOS, Linux, Android phones, or iOS.

-- 5 simultaneous devices – that should be enough for student households and families.
+- 10 simultaneous devices.
+That should be enough for student households, hippie communes, and families.

-- Industry-leading protocols – experiment with different security protocols, including OpenVPN, PPTP, and L2TP/IPSec.
+- Industry-leading protocols.
+Experiment with different security protocols, including WireGuard, OpenVPN, and IKEv2.

 Getting started with the free trial